7 Ways to Brand Your Company's Safety Workwear Effectively

 Before you brief a designer or manufacturer, understand the non-negotiables.

-For ANSI/ISEA 107 Class 2 garments, the fluorescent background material must be a specific color range: yellow-green (meeting ANSI standard spectrophotometric requirements) or orange-red.
+For ANSI/ISEA 107 Class 2 garments, the fluorescent background material must be a specific color range: yellow-green (meeting ANSI Standard spectrophotometric requirements) or orange-red.
 The retroreflective tape must meet minimum area requirements and be retroreflective — you can't replace it with a decorative stripe.

 Within these constraints, you have more freedom than most buyers realize: